 The UK withdrew from the EU’s political institutions on Jan.
 31 but remains in a tariff-free transition period until the end of the year while negotiators try to work out a future trade relationship.

 Even with a deal, Britain will be leaving the bloc’s single market and customs union, meaning some new checks and trade barriers.
-Without a deal, there will be much greater disruption, with the UK and the EU having to slap tariffs on each others’ goods.
+Without a deal there will be much greater disruption, with the UK and the EU having to slap tariffs on each others’ goods.

 The climate for the talks has been further chilled by British Prime Minister Boris Johnson’s introduction of a bill that would give the UK the right to override parts of the legally binding withdrawal agreement it struck with the bloc less than a year ago.

 The legislation has also caused an uproar in Britain.
-Five former prime ministers criticized Johnson’s willingness to break international law, and the government’s top legal civil servant and most senior law officer for Scotland have both resigned.
+Five former prime ministers have criticized Johnson’s willingness to break international law, and the government’s top legal civil servant and most senior law officer for Scotland have both resigned.